cagov/caldata-mdsa-training/docs/data-transformation/dbt-core-practice.md

 Here you’ll write YAML configuration for the Water Quality source tables, and for the two staging models you built.
 It will build on the branch you created in the previous exercise, so open dbt Cloud, navigate to the developer tab, and make sure that branch is checked out.

-1. Switch to your existing branch: `git switch <your-first-name>-dbt-training`
+1. Switch to your working branch: `git switch <your-first-name>-dbt-training`
 1. In your text editor, open `transform/models/_sources.yml`.
 You should see mostly empty stubs for models and sources.
 1. First, specify where the Water Quality data exists in the Snowflake database.
 We’ll do that by adding some keys to the `Water Quality` source:
     1. Add a key for the database: (`database: RAW_DEV`).